-1. General membership includes individuals when dues for one general membership are paid.
-Each general membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.
+1. Individual membership includes individuals when dues for one Individual membership are paid.
+Each Individual membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.

 2. Family memberships include all members of the immediate family when dues for Family membership are paid.
 Each Family membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.

-3. Student membership shall be reserved for people who are full-time students and shall have all of the benefits of general membership.
+3. Student membership shall be reserved for people who are full-time students and shall have all of the benefits of Individual membership.

 4. Institutional memberships include organizations when dues for one Institutional membership are paid.
 Each Institutional membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.
-Additionally Supporting members may receive additional benefits as defined by the majority of the Board of Directors such as special recognition on Corporation-sponsored publications.
+Additionally, Institutional members may receive additional benefits as defined by the majority of the Board of Directors such as special recognition on Corporation-sponsored publications.

 5. Supporting memberships includes individuals when dues for one Supporting membership are paid.
 Each Supporting membership shall receive Corporation-sponsored or endorsed publications and shall be entitled to one vote at corporate functions.
 Additionally, Supporting members may

 6. Honorary membership shall be assigned by the Board of Directors at its discretion by majority vote.
 Honorary membership shall be for a term of one year, and may receive publications; this membership level does not have voting privileges.

 7. Service memberships shall be granted by majority vote of the Board of Directors.
 Service memberships are granted at no charge for individuals performing valuable service to SFAA.
 Service members may vote at membership meetings and receive publications, but may not hold elected office.
 A service member may convert to a member with full eligibility by paying appropriate annual dues.
 Service memberships are awarded for a term of one year and will be reviewed by the Board annually.